PXLCloudAndAutomation/PackerCentOSBaseImage/README.md

 # Packer CentOS 7 base image
 A complete example how to build a clean and updated CentOS 7 image using Packer from HashiCorp.

 There are five builders used to create an image: VMWare Workstation, VirtualBox, VMWare vSphere, Docker and AWS.
 The first two use an ISO to install the operating system and will create a VMDK and an OVF.
-The vSphere builder expects an ISO file on an datastore and creates a templte.
+The vSphere builder expects an ISO file on a datastore and creates a template.
 The Docker builder uses the official CentOS 7 docker image and will produce a tar file.
 The last builder, the one for AWS, also uses an official CentOS image to create an own AMI.

 ## Prerequisites